Anonym001/J2PREc/README.md

 # J2PREc
 ## Introduction

-Joint Product-Participant Recommendation is a new framework for group-buying (GB) recommendation.
-J2PRec fully exploits the various GB relations.
+Joint Product-Participant Recommendation (J2PRec) is a new framework for group-buying (GB) recommendation, which recommends both candidate products and participants for maximizing the success rate of a GB.
+Specifically, J2PRec first designs a relational graph embedding module, which effectively encodes the various relations in GB for learning enhanced user and product embeddings.
+It then jointly learns the product and participant recommendation tasks under a probabilistic framework to maximize the GB likelihood.

 ## Environment Requirement